 As the load current increases from zero, the output voltage droops from the VID programmed value by an amount proportional to the load current, to achieve the load line.
-The ISL62773 can sense the inductor current through the intrinsic DC Resistance (DCR) of the inductors (see Figures 3 and 4) or through resistors in series with the inductors (see Figure 5).
+The ISL6277 can sense the inductor current through the intrinsic DC Resistance (DCR) of the inductors, as shown in Figures 3 and 4, or through resistors in series with the inductors as shown in Figure 5.
 In both methods, capacitor \mathbf{C}n voltage represents the total inductor current.
 A droop amplifier converts \mathbf{C}n voltage into an internal current source with the gain set by resistor \mathbf{R}i .
 The current source is used for load line implementation, current monitoring and overcurrent protection.

 Figure 14 shows the load-line implementation.
-The ISL62773 drives a current source (I{droop}) out of the FB pin, as described by Equation 1.
+The ISL6277 drives a current source (I{droop}) out of the FB pin, as described by Equation 1.